mawrkus/lab-filter-bar-ui/README.md

 ## ⛩️ Architecture: core concepts

-- State machine with domain context (the app state, observable)
+- State machine with domain context (the app state)
+- The app state is observable
+- The Filter Bar receives the app state as props
+- The Filter Bar renders "dumb" UI components (Chiclet, ...)
-- Suggestion services via an HTTP client -> API (+ cancellable requests)
+- Suggestions are fetched from HTTP clients → API (+ cancellable requests)
-- Clear contract on the data structure (suggestion item from the API -> component prop -> filter)
+- Clear contract on the data structure: suggestion item from the API → component prop → filter
-- Dumb UI components
-- Filter Bar as a proxy to the state machine

 ## 📗 Use cases